-The definitive resource on blending for manufacturers of bulk materials solids and powder based products.
-From free-flowing to cohesive powders, fine to multiple particle sizes, this guide will give you all you need to know to effectively and efficiently blend powder-based products.
+The definitive resource on mixing and blending for manufacturers of bulk materials solids and powder based products.
+From free-flowing to cohesive powders, fine to multiple particle sizes, this guide will give you all you need to know to effectively and efficiently blend and mix powder-based products.

 Alternatively jump to a section using the contents table